Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-streaming-integration-guide.md

 - **User identifiers:** The only currently supported user identifier is the Amplitude `user_id`.
 - **Mapping fields:** You can't currently map fields.
 - **Forwarding arrays or object type properties:** You can't currently arrays or object type properties.
 For example, you can't forward a property called cities which is an array of cities
-- **Regular User Identify Forwarding (creating and updating a user):**  Currently, Identify calls aren't forwarded.
-See the [Identify documentation](../analytics/apis/identify-api) for more information.
 - **Change-based user Identify Forwarding:** Amplitude doesn't automatically generate and forward an identify event when there's a user property change during the event ingestion.
 - **Property Value Transformation:** You can't currently transform a property value or type to another value or type for example, Amplitude int `user_id` -> Destination string `user_id`, formatting such as encoding and datetime format transformations.
 - **OAuth Authentication:** Amplitude doesn't support OAuth, so partners need to generate you API key.